FEEST

 FEEST Mental Health Campaign Goals:

 • Wellness Rooms in All Schools - Wellness Rooms are an opportunity for schools to create a safe space that prioritizes student wellness.
 Wellness rooms can have space for students to rest, pray, seek professional and adult support, and so much more!
-Students need a dedicated space to recharge and take care of themselves.

 • Culturally Affirming Social Emotional Learning (SEL) - It’s important for students to learn ways to better comprehend their emotions, and learn coping skills for the challenges of life.
 Culturally Affirming SEL takes into account the intersections of young people of color’s unique experience with oppression and how that impacts their ability to develop and learn in school.
 FEEST Students are organizing for teachers and staff to be trained Culturally Affirming SEL practices while incorporating these learnings into their classrooms.

-Our Vision for the Society We Want:
+Our Vision for Society:

 We envision a society where working-class youth and families of color are thriving in vibrant, politically powerful communities.
 We see this society built on values that include, but are not limited to: